 Permission of the Department of Humanities and Social Sciences is required.
 Entrance is determined by placement score or completion of ENGL 099 with a grade of C or better.

 What it takes to move onto ENGL 102:

-Students must earn a C or better.
+IMPORTANT: Students must earn a C or better to pass the course.